accessibilitywars/zaw2/content/builds/power-guardian.md

 2. You can use {{ skill(id="9093") }} for a strong CC but resulting in a DPS loss.

 #### Sustainability
-1. Your autos generate perma protection and your symbols heal you.
+1. Your autos generate perma-protection and your symbols heal you.
 2. {{ skill(id="9118") }} provides aegis and a stun break.
 3. Use {{ skill(id="9153") }} for a group stun break and multiple stacks of stability.